dm554/modMidterm/README.md

 Description

       Time only move when you move.
-Use this abilityy to play through Quake 4 in a way you have never thought of.
+Use this ability to play through Quake 4 in a way you have never thought of.

 Abilities